-I uninstalled it from my computer last night and now I can’t get Windows Defender to start up.
+I uninstalled it from my computer last night and now I can’t get Microsoft Defender to start up.

 Rick’s answer: Ellis, this is a fairly common issue when removing antivirus programs.

-I hope this helps Ellis.
+I hope this helps, Ellis.
 Good luck!

-Update from Ellis: It worked Rick.
+Update from Ellis: It worked, Rick.
 Thanks for your help.